5 Trainer-Approved Arm Exercises To Do While You’re Walking

-Walking is finally getting its flowers as a form of exercise—and they’re much deserved.
+Walking is finally getting recognized as an adequate form of exercise.
 It's a great way to increase your heart rate and work up a sweat, all while getting some much-needed fresh air in the process.
 There are many sweat-inducing upgrades to incorporate into a walk around the block or a solo stroll on your treadmill.
-If your interest is piqued, check out the following tips for arm-exercises you can do while walking, because multitasking can make exercise fun and productive.
+A popular option?
+Exercises for arms.

 - Andrea Speir, Andrea Speir is a pilates instructor and the founder of Speir Pilates.